 Potential sleep training hurdles

-However your sleep training is going, your baby won’t be able to fall or stay asleep if they're hungry, need a nappy change, or are uncomfortable in any way.
+However your sleep training is going, your baby won’t be able to fall or stay asleep if they're hungry, need a diaper change, feeling under the weather, or are uncomfortable in any way.

 Don’t worry if you do encounter some problems along the way, you're not alone!
 Just be patient and begin your sleep training again when they're feeling better.